kstolzenberg/cycling-guide/README.md

 Existing apps (Maps, IG) only shows a siloed slice of this information.
 AI enables more personalized, curated software.

 ### How
-- I prompted with a list of local shops, rides and routes
+- I defined a list of local shops, rides and routes
-- I prompted a font choice and loose visual language
+- I defined a font choice and loose visual language
 - Claude built a custom map with interactive popovers
 - Claude wrote all map copy
 - Deployed on [Github Pages](https://kstolzenberg.github.io/cycling-guide/)